CEsarABC/practicalPython/README.md

 The testing part of the project is divided into two sections, the unittest and the manual testing.

 - Unittest was difficult to implement due to the relation between the material in the course and flask not existing (testing).
 Unittest was used to test sessions and page responses.
-  - File **test_app.py** in the root folder where created to use unittest by modifying the response data in the functions, to check for the existence of sessions in the document.
+  - File **test_app.py** in the root folder where created to use unittest by testing the response data in the html code.
+Check for the existence of sessions in the document.
-  - This test file was left in the root folder of the project after creating path problems when being used inside the test folder
+  - This test file was left in the root folder of the project after creating path problems when being used inside a test folder
   - to run test_app.py in root folder with the virtual environment active `$ python test_app.py` (python 3.6 needed)
   - to run the app normally outside the virtual environment `$ python3 test_app.py`
-  - to run tests in dictionary `$ python3 test_dictionary.py`  and
+  - to run testing_file_handles.py  `$ python3 testing_file_handles.py`
-  `$ python3 testing_file_handles.py`

-- Manual tests were employed in the **test** folder within the project and they are testing the logic in the python code
-  - **testing_dictionary.py** was created to test the logic in inputs storage and the use of sessions to make new dictionaries
-  - **testing_file_handles.py** was created to test the use of file handles, reading from a file and creating lists and dictionaries with the test file. testing assertions with user input
+- manual tests were created countiniously and many versions of app.py where called run.py, run1.py etc. All these files just visible on github previous commits.

 - Other tests include the HTML test by running the application locally and checking for issues in the layouts of the different pages.